Naman-Jain05/wattscale-fyp/README.md

-# wattscale-fyp
-Building Energy Efficiency Analysis Using Advanced Statistical Methods
+# Building Energy Efficiency Analysis Using Advanced Statistical Methods

 This project aims to enhance building energy efficiency through advanced statistical analysis and thermodynamic principles.
 It employs a systematic approach to model and optimize energy consumption in residential buildings, ensuring accuracy and reliability in energy efficiency assessments.